-An annual event, the Festival is one of the world’s four largest ice and snow festival, holding the 2007 Guinness Record for largest snow sculpture: a two part piece of Niagra Falls and a Crossing of the Bering Strait (a migration of the First Nations, the population residing in Canada prior to European colonization) that totaled 250 meters long, 8.5 meters high, and composed of over 13,000 cubic meters of snow.
+An annual event, the Festival is one of the world’s four largest ice and snow festivals.
+The celebration of all things cold holds the 2007 Guinness Record for largest snow sculpture: a two-part ice sculpture of Niagra Falls and the Crossing of the Bering Strait that totaled 250 meters long, 8.5 meters high, and composed of over 13,000 cubic meters of snow.

 First organized in 1963, the Festival was often interrupted over the years due to the Cultural Revolution.
 It picked up again, this time as an annual event, in 1985.
 The official starting date is January 5th, lasting until February 15th, though weather permitting, the exhibitions often open a week earlier and run until March.